renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## allowedEnv

-Users can specify a set of allowed environment variable names through `allowedEnv`, and only those specified in the list will be accepted in the [`env`](./configuration-options.md#env) configuration.
+Users can set allowed environment variable names through `allowedEnv`.
+Only the environment variables on the list will be accepted in the [`env`](./configuration-options.md#env) configuration.

 Examples: